ninocricco/fertility_decline_gender_gap/README.md

 # Replication Code for "Can Fertility Decline Help Explain the Narrowing Gender Wage Gap?"
 ##  Nino Cricco and Alexandra Killewald

 These files contain the replication code for the article "Can Fertility Decline Help Explain the Narrowing Gender Pay Gap?".
 This project uses publicly available data from the Panel Study of Income Dynamics (PSID), which are available to researchers at <https://psidonline.isr.umich.edu/>, and the U.S. Decennial Census and the American Community Survey, which are available to researchers at <https://usa.ipums.org/usa/>.
-This replication file is organized as an R project and contains all the code and data files needed to create the output in this article.
-The files are organized in the following folders:
+This repository contains all the code files needed to create the output in this article.
+The data can be donwloaded directly by users (instructions provided below), or can be accessed via the PSID data repository at <https://linkherewhendone>, which contains both raw and clean data files.

+The files in the PSID data repository are organized in the following folders:

 - `raw_data`: contains the raw data downloaded from the PSID, IPUMS, and crosswalks provided by the census bureau.
-The user can choose to initiate the replication pipeline using the files contained in this folder, or the user can choose to download the files included in this folder directly (instructions provided below).
-Please note that if the user chooses to manually download the files, they should update or edit the file names and directories accordingly.
 - `clean_data`: contains the transformed data after data processing and missing data imputation.
 All of the analysis files draw on the files in this folder.
 - `jobs`: contains the code files used to process the data, conduct the analyses, and create the output for the article.
 The code files are organized according to files needed for setup, data processing, data analysis, and output creation.
 For more details, see the Code files section below.
 - `tables`: contains raw as well as formatted table output